 Field or Graph Description Device Details Product Name M4250 by default.
 This field is fixed.
 Serial Number The serial number of the switch.
 This field is fixed.
 Model The model number of the switch.
 This field is fixed.
-Date & Time The configured or detected date and time (see Date and time settings on page 56).
+Date & Time The configured or detected date and time (see Date and time settings on page 75).
 Country/Region This field does not apply to the switch (N/A).
 Base MAC Address The MAC address of the switch.
 This field is fixed.
-System Name The configured system name, if any (see Add a system name on page 58).
-Firmware Version The active main firmware version of the switch (see Update the firmware on page 53).
+System Name The configured system name, if any (see Add a system name on page 77).
+Firmware Version The active main firmware version of the switch (see Update the firmware on page 72).
 AV UI Version The active firmware version for the AV UI.
 This firmware is included in the main firmware.
 Boot Version The active boot version of the switch.
 This firmware is included in the main firmware.
 System Uptime The period in days, hours, minutes, and seconds since the switch was last started.
-OOB IP Address The IP address for access to the main UI or AV UI over the out-of-band (OOB) port of the switch.
+OOB IP Address The IP address for access to the main UI or AV UI over the out-of-band (OOB) port of the switch (see OOB port IP address on page 80).
 (This port is also referred to as the service port.)